-The workplace shouldn't be the last place we talk about mental health, it should be one of the first.
+The workplace shouldn't be the last place we talk about mental health, it should be one of the first, especially now.

 According to Gettysberg College, we spend over a third of our lives at work.
 Approximately 90,000 hours in our lifetimes.
 It's a little bit insane (pun intended) that mental health still has such a strong stigma in the workplace.
 Many employees fear retribution, differential treatment, ostracizing, fracturing relationships.